Marshfield Ledge Rock Climbing

 The cliff is located in the town of Marshfield and is on Vermont State Forest property.
 From Rt 302 take 232 north.
 From Rt.
 2 take 232 south.
 Turn east off 232 just north of the Kettle Pond parking lot.
 Follow this dirt road for 2 miles until views of the cliff appear to the north.
 Park by a logging road that heads toward the cliff.
 Hike the logging road for about 10 minutes until you turn right on to the climbers trail, which is just before a large boulder.
 Take this climbers trail all the way to the base of the cliff.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Marshfield Ledge:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Marshfield Ledge: